WaterMeloDev/SchoolSage/README.md

-# SMHSBot - Staples-Motley High School Discord Bot
+# SchoolSage

-Welcome to SMHSBot, your all-in-one Discord bot designed to enhance the functionality of your school-related Discord server, specifically tailored for Staples-Motley High School.
+Welcome to SchoolSage, your all-in-one Discord bot designed to enhance the functionality of your school-related Discord server, specifically tailored for Staples-Motley High School.

 ## Features

-SMHSBot comes packed with a range of features to make your school Discord experience even better:
+SchoolSage comes packed with a range of features to make your school Discord experience even better:

 - **Announcements:** Easily send announcements to your server members.
 - **Class Schedules:** Retrieve your class schedule with a simple command. [coming soon]